r-hub/docs/content/package-builder/pkg-deps.md

 If your package depends on a package that is on CRAN that was only very recently released and that does not have a binary build yet, R-hub will try to build it.
 If it requires compilation, then R-hub might not be able to build it.
 Should this happen, [please get in touch](#pkg-dev-help).

-R-hub supports packages from other sources than CRAN, this is useful for testing your package with non-CRAN dependencies.
+R-hub supports packages from other sources than CRAN (e.g. a package in development in a GitHub repository), this is useful for testing your package with non-CRAN dependencies.
 Refer to [this `remotes` vignette](https://remotes.r-lib.org/articles/dependencies.html) for details.